Kill Zone Trading in Forex: Basics and Strategies

 What Is a Kill Zone in Trading?

-How Do You Use a Kill Zone?
+How Could You Use a Kill Zone?

 This article represents the opinion of the Companies operating under the FXOpen brand only.
 It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice.